 In fact, goat milk soap looks exactly like pudding if you ask me.

 So, I think a few pictures to illustrate are in order.
-And by the way, you can see the basic soap recipe that I use here.
+And by the way, here is the basic soap recipe that I use.

 How to tell when your soap is at a trace